loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 ### Critical Configuration Information

-If you plan to use *LoopFollow* Remote Control with a looper using the *Loop* app version 3.x or the *Trio* app version 0.5 or newer, and you don't have your APNS recorded or configured, see the instructions in [*Apple* Push Notifications System (APNS)](#apple-push-notifications-system-apns).
+If you plan to use *LoopFollow* Remote Control with a looper using the *Loop* app version 3.x or the *Trio* app version 0.5 or newer, and you don't have your APNS key information recorded or configured, see the instructions in [*Apple* Push Notifications System (APNS)](#apple-push-notifications-system-apns).

 If your looper is using *Trio* 0.2.x, use this link for configuration: